 Post-Petition Mortgage Payments.

 When the Debtor is Not Delinquent.
-A debtor who is not Delinquent is not required to make Conduit Mortgage Payments, but may elect to do so.
+A debtor who is not Delinquent is not required to make Conduit Mortgage Payments but may elect to do so.

 When the Debtor is Delinquent.
 A debtor who is Delinquent is required to make Conduit Mortgage Payments unless the debtor obtains a Waiver Order.